Beyond the Edge (2018 film): Plot

 Michael is a talented gambler who thinks through his every move and counts only on himself.
 He plans a heist at a luxury European casino.
-Michael rolls out his scheme brilliantly, until he runs up against a mysterious rival (Alex) at a poker table.
+He implements his scheme brilliantly, until he runs up against a mysterious rival, Alex, at a poker table.
 During the game Michael's cards mysteriously change in his hands.
-He loses everything, and his scheme gets blown up.
-Victor – a cruel and dangerous casino owner – is sure that Michael and Alex work together.
-Victor says that Michael must repay a huge debt – everything that Alex won – and gives him a week to comply.
+He loses all his winnings, and his scheme is ruined.
+Victor— a cruel and dangerous casino owner — is sure that Michael and Alex work together.
+Victor says that Michael must repay a huge debt — everything that Alex won — and gives him a week to comply.

 Michael seems to be facing a deadlock but gathers a team of experts with superpowers to quickly win at a casino and repay the debt.
 The superpowers of his team members help Michael skip a long preparation process.
 Eric is a rich kid, a party boy who has a slight power of telekinesis.
-He uses his power to move small objects (e.g., a roulette ball or cubes).
+He uses his power to move small objects (such as a roulette ball or dice).
 Tony is a taxi driver who controls electronics, devices and tools.
 For example, he can turn a camera away at the right time.
-Kevin is a hypnotist and autistic, who can put any thought into anyone's head for a short interval.
+Kevin is an autistic hypnotist who can implant any thought into anyone's mind for a short interval.
 Veronika is a telepath who can hear and transmit thoughts at a distance.
 Her power helps Michael communicate with his team so that no security service can overhear them.

-Michael and his ‘supernatural’ team go to a casino to win big.
-He finds himself up against his mysterious rival and ends up putting himself and his team in danger.
+Michael and his 'supernatural' team go to a casino to win big.
+He finds himself up against his mysterious rival, and this places him and his team in danger.